 - 2223D: Sectional design standard for flexible PCB / rigid-flex printed circuit board.

 - 2225: Sectional design standard for organic multichip modules (MCM-L) and MCM-L.

 - 2226: Sectional Design Standard for High-Density Interconnect Boards (HDI).

-What does it contain?: The most used is IPC 2221, which defines the general requirements for PCB design and some aspects of electronic card assembly, principles, and recommendations, includes the assembly or assembly of components, type THT or holes through, surface SMT.
-The IPC2221 standard is widely used in conjunction with 7351, IPC T 50, and IPC D 325.
+What does it contain?: The most used is IPC 2221, which defines the general requirements for PCB design and some aspects of electronic card assembly, principles, and recommendations, including the assembly or assembly of components, type THT or holes through, surface SMT.
+The IPC2221 standard is widely used with 7351, IPC T 50, and IPC D 325.

 12.2.
 IPC-T-50 Terms and Definitions for Interconnecting and Packaging Electronic Circuits